How to run Puppeteer on ARM based Infrastructure

 3. Get chromium binary location

-you'll get /usr/bin/chromium
+which chromium you’ll get /usr/bin/chromium

 4. Just reference that binary for puppeteer just as suggested on Mathias Bynens’s Tweet above